-JEROME WAS MERCILESS TO EVELYN NESBIT THAW.
-(Continued from page seven.)
+JEROME WAS MERCILESS TO EVELYN NESBIT THAW

-is not sufficient as an excuse.
-The set-tled law of the state is that as long as that power to appreciate the nature and quality of the act is present, no man must commit crime if he would escape the consequences.
-"If he cocks, aims and discharges a revolver, as it is alleged here, did he know when he cocked and fired the weapon that the act was wrong and that it would probably destroy a life, and did he know that the act was for-bidden by law?
+(Continued from page seven.) against the defendant and such evi-dence may be presented as will offset these allegations and establish his in-sanity at the time of the commission of the act.
+The law presumes that sanity the act.
+The law presumes that satisfy is the normal condition of man and wherein insanity is the plea, as the condition of mind of the defendant at the time of the act, that becomes the crucial question of the jury to decide.
+"If there existed in the mind of the defendant an insane flusion it is not an character that if true it would result in character that if true it would result in his injury.
+"Proof of partial or tocipient insanity is not sufficient as an excuse.
+The set-field law of the state is that as long as that power to appredate the nature and quality of the act is present, no man must commit erime if he would escape the consequences.
+"If he cocks, alms and discharses a revolver, as it is alleged here, did he know when he cocked and fired the weapon that the act was wrong and that it would probably destroy a life, and did he know that the act was for-bidden by law?
 That is the question which the law must have answered.
-"Under the rule of evidence the story. which the law must have answered.
-"Under the rule of evidence the story, claimed by the defendant's wife to have been told by her to the defendant, is admitted not as affecting the character of the deceased, but that you might considering her story, her credibility as a witness is highly material, and ev-erything that she has said or done must be taken into consideration.
+"There the rule of evidence the story, claimed by the defendant's wife to have which the law must have answered.
+"Inder the rule of evidence the story, claimed by the defendant's wife to have been told by her to the defendant, is admitted not as affecting the character of the deceased, but that you might consider what effect such a story would have upon the defendant's mind.
+In considering her story, her credibility as a witness is highly material, and ev-erything that she has said or done must be taken into consideration.
 Her admissions regarding the relations ex-isting between herself and the defend-ant prior and subsequent to this trag-edy and prior to her marriage, or any other act should be weighed in connec-tion with her story.

-tion with her story.
-"A wide latitude was allowed on cross examination.
-You should give due credit to all that was developed along eredit to all that was developed aiming with other facts.
-The letters, the will, and the codicli before you were not ad-mitted under any ruling as to their competency, but by consent of counsel.
-"There has been ne denial entered here that desth resulted from pistol shot wounds inflicted by the defendant.
-"The local pressumption is that the "The burden of proof is on the decement."
+"A wide latitude was allowed on creast coall that was developed along with other facts.
+The letters, the will, and the codicil before you were not ad-mitted under any ruling as to their competency, but by consent of counsel.
+"There has been ny denied from pistol short wounds inflicted by the defendant.
+"The resulted from pistol short wounds inflicted by the defendant.
+"The legal presumption is that the defendant was sane when he committed prosecution to incoduce preliminary the act.
+It was not incumbent on the prosecution to introduce preliminary testimony to show that he was same.
+The burden of proof is on the de-